-Is your website easy-to-use across all kinds of devices?
-It it tailored for optimal viewing on different size screens?
+Is your website easy-to-navigate across all kinds of devices?
+Is it tailored for optimal viewing on different size screens?
 Watch out!
-Some web designers will try to scale up or scale down a version of a website to make them “fit” in mobile screens.
+Some web designers will try to scale up or scale down a version of a website to make them “fit” into mobile screens.
 In these cases, the user is greatly impaired and very frustrated when trying to navigate the site.

 This element appeals to the emotions of the end-user.
 Do visitors find your website fun and engaging?
-Do the images, colors and content bring forth the emotions you’ want from your target market?
-We’ll evaluate your content to make sure you’re striking the right balance with users – we want them to visit your website over and over – interacting with your content!
+Do the images, colors and content bring forth the emotions you want from your target market?
+We’ll evaluate your content to make sure you’re striking the right balance with users – becasue we want them to visit your website over and over – interacting with your content!

 This is why we have experience in User Experience.

-Set up a clarity session with OrangeSpike to learn how we can make your end-user’s experience an unforgettable one.
+Set up a clarity session with OrangeSpike to learn how we can make your end user’s experience an unforgettable one.